HarshvMahawar/LFX-Mentorship-CCC/mapping.md

 ### **Ongoing Efforts and Gaps**
 - Standardizing evidence formats.
 - Exploring the use of EAT tokens for attestation results.
-- Transitioning to Conceptual Message Wrapper (CMW) for standardized log formats.
+- Transitioning to Conceptual Messages Wrapper (CMW) for standardized log formats.

 ---